TheoHUETQC/monte-carlo/README.md

-# 🎲 Monte Carlo Methods
+# 🧲 Monte Carlo Methods

-A small educational project exploring **Monte Carlo simulations** in Python — from simple random sampling to physical stochastic models.
+A small educational project exploring **Monte Carlo simulations** in Python, from simple random sampling to physical stochastic models.
 Designed as a foundation for later extensions to **quantum Monte Carlo** techniques.

+In this project, I wanted to revisit what I learned in my Monte Carlo course during my first year of master's studies, particularly its use in simulating the Ising model.

 ---

-## 📘 Overview
+## Overview

 Monte Carlo methods are a class of algorithms that use **random sampling** to estimate numerical results.
 They are widely used in: